This is an automatic translation generated by artificial intelligence. May contain errors.

 -

-Modify the static/admin/config.yml file to allow editing and publishing of records and presentations, adding the corresponding fields to each collection.
-Also modify attachment management through the media_folder and public_folder attributes.
+Modify the file static/admin/config.yml, to allow editing and publishing of sheets and presentations, adding the corresponding fields in each collection.
+Additionally, we modify the management of attachments through the media_folder and public_folder attributes.
 The resulting collections section would be:

 collections: